SuperOfficeDocs/superoffice-docs/docs/api/reference/soap/Services86/EMail/GetEMailAddresses.md

 ## GetEMailAddresses

 Get information about one or more email addresses, identified by IDs
-<para /><b>Online Restricted:</b> The EMail agent is not available in Online by default.
+<br />**Online Restricted:** The EMail agent is not available in Online by default.
 Access must be requested specifically when app is registered.

 * **emailIds:** Array of IDs from the email table, each identifying one email address